AlexGarciaG/networkchuck_pihole_for_arm/README.md

                 - NET_ADMIN # Required if you are using Pi-hole as your DHCP server, else not needed
               restart: unless-stopped
         ```
+4. Change the owner of the folder used to hold domains_list so you can modified and create list without the necessity to logging in the docker container or user admin permissions.
+    ```sh
+      sudo chown $USER: /my_path/domains_list
+    ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->